Written by Shaine Smith for Matcha in partnership with Visit Estes Park.

 Estes Park, Colorado, is surrounded by a treasure of natural and scenic wonders.
 It’s the perfect basecamp for adventure, boasting more than 300 shops that showcase everything from handmade local goods to outdoor gear to good food and drink.
 It’s become a destination for art-lovers, foodies, and craft-beer enthusiasts alike.
 And with it all comes with those incredible views that attract visitors from around the world.
 Here are some of the ways to spend your time in this scenic Colorado town:

 Earthwood Artisans features the work of 240 different artists that create American-made pottery, jewelry, photography, prints, paintings, art glass, metal art, wind chimes, kaleidoscopes, woodworking, and more.
 Often there are a few of the artists on-site for demonstrations and meeting people.
 Trendz has the largest selection of contemporary home decor, decorative accessories, jewelry, and gifts in town.
-The collection changes often, and the store even serves local craft beer and wine, so visitors and sip and shop.
 As you wander around town, you'll see murals and even utility boxes that have been turned into art.
 Stop by Inkwell & Brew and notice the newest mural, dedicated to the firefighters who defended Estes Park from wildfires last year or walk down the riverwalk past Kirk's Fly Shop for this one.

 If you’re gearing up for an outdoor adventure, stop by the Estes Park Mountain Shop (on Big Thompson Avenue on the north side of Lake Estes).
 It offers gear for all manners of outdoor sports from hiking and climbing to camping and skiing.
 Rent a tent and other camping equipment so you don’t have to bring your own.
 You’ll also find guided trips to help you enjoy the best outdoor adventures in the region.
 They even have a climbing gym to put your skills to the test.